richardgourley/WP-localize-script-example/README.md

+##WP LOCALIZE SCRIPT
-WP LOCALIZE SCRIPT - Accessing a PHP mult-dimensional array within a Javascript file
+#Accessing a PHP mult-dimensional array within a Javascript file

 The aim of this is to give an example of how to use the wp_localize_script when you have an array of database query results from the Wordpress